 Ovarian thecomas are benign ovarian tumors of sex cord / stromal (mesenchymal) origin.
 They are thought to account for approximately 0.5-1% of all ovarian tumors.
 As ovarian thecomas secrete estrogen, they are described as functional ovarian tumors.
 Epidemiology They typically present in older...

-Carcinoma of the cervix is a malignancy arising from the cervix.
+Cervical carcinoma is a malignancy arising from the cervix.
 It is the third most common gynecologic malignancy (after endometrial and ovarian).
 Epidemiology It typically presents in younger women with an average age of onset at around 45 years.
-Risk factors human papillomavirus (HPV) 1...
+Risk factors human papillomavirus (HPV) 16 and...

 Cervical polyps are polypoid growths projecting into the cervical canal.
 They can be one of the most common causes of intermenstrual vaginal bleeding.
 Epidemiology Most patients are perimenopausal at the time of presentation, especially in the 5th decade of life.
 They are the most common mass...